zowe/zowe-explorer-vscode/README.md

 Check the current [open issues](https://github.com/zowe/vscode-extension-for-zowe/issues) to choose where you can contribute.
 You can look for the `help wanted`-labeled issues to find issues that require additional input.
 If you are new to the project, you might want to check the issues with the `good first issue` label.

 For more information on how to contribute, see [Contributor Guidance](https://github.com/zowe/vscode-extension-for-zowe/wiki/Best-Practices:-Contributor-Guidance).

-## License

-{TODO I don't know exactly how to formulate this section exactly.
-See the following 2 versions.
-Something tells me, it's the second version but I'd rather check with someone who knows for sure}

-1. © Open Mainframe Project, a Linux Foundation Project.
-All Rights Reserved.
-The Linux Foundation has registered trademarks and uses trademarks.
-For a list of trademarks of The Linux Foundation, please see our Trademark Usage page.
-Please refer to Marketing and Branding Guidelines for name usage guidelines.
-Linux is a registered trademark of Linus Torvalds.
-Privacy Policy and Terms of Use.

-2. Copyright © 2018-present Linux Foundation.
-This source code is licensed under the Eclipse Public License found in the LICENSE file.

 ## External Links